cechrist/cardoon/doc/adding_devices.rst

 +++++++++++++++++++++++++++++++

 Automatic electrothermal model generation allows to implement one nonlinear model with two different netlist names: the normal one with electrical terminals only (e.g., "bjt") and an electrothermal model that has an additional pair of thermal terminals.
-The voltage in this thermal port is the temperature and the current is proportional to the power dissipated in the device.
+The voltage in this thermal port is the difference between the device temperature and the ambient temperature.
+The current is proportional to the power dissipated in the device.
 The netlist name for the electrothermal model is formed by adding "_t" to the original name (e.g., "bjt_t").

 To implement an automatic electrothermal model, set the following attribute::